 Receive the latest updates and tips & tricks

 This principle has been widely promoted in running communities and training programs as a preventive measure.
-The 10% rule is rooted in the idea that gradual training progression allows the body to adapt to new stresses, thereby reducing the likelihood of musculoskeletal injuries.
+The 10 percent rule is rooted in the idea that gradual training progression allows the body to adapt to new stresses, thereby reducing the likelihood of musculoskeletal injuries.
 It has gained traction for its simplicity and ease of application, but it fails to address the multifaceted nature of running-related injuries (RRIs).

 Here are the key findings: